Thousands moved to safety as wildfires rage on Greek island of Rhodes

 Issued on: Modified:

-High winds and a nine-kilometre (six-mile) fire front running from the centre of the island to its eastern beaches were creating extreme conditions, Vassilis Varthakogiannis told Skai TV.
+High winds and a nine-kilometre (six-mile) fire front running from the centre of the island to its eastern beaches were creating extreme conditions, fire service spokesman Vassilis Varthakogiannis told Skai TV.

 "This is not a fire that will be over tomorrow or the day after tomorrow," Varthakoyannis added.
 "It'll be troubling us for days."